ONG: Orthogonal Natural Gradient Descent: Preliminaries

 where \(f_{\text{c}}(\x; \w)\) is the logit for class \(\text{c}\).
 Our objective is to maximize the log-likelihood (equivalent to minimizing cross-entropy) so the learning problem lives on the manifold of all these predictive distributions.
 This is what motivates the use of the Fisher information matrix \cite{amari1998natural}:

 Amari \cite{amari1998natural} demonstrates that a Riemannian structure is given to the parameter space of multilayer networks by the Fisher information matrix.
-Intuitively, \(\F(\w)\) measures the sensitivity of the model's output distribution to small changes in each parameter direction.
-Directions that correspond to large Fisher curvature produce large changes in the predictive distribution (which also implies a large KL divergence between the old and new probability distributions), while the ``flat'' directions do not affect the final distribution much.
+Intuitively, $\mathbf{F}(\mathbf{w})$ measures the sensitivity of the model's output distribution to small changes in each parameter direction around $\mathbf{w}$.
+As $\mathbf{F}(\mathbf{w})$ is the Hessian of the KL divergence between the distribution parametrized by $\mathbf{w}$ and some fixed distribution, directions of larger Fisher curvature correspond to larger changes in the output distribution.
 This geometric structure on our parameter space motivates the natural gradient

 as being the steepest-descent direction of loss function \(\mathcal{L}(\w)\) while also constraining the KL-divergence between output distributions.
 The preconditioning by the inverse Fisher matrix provides us with optimization steps that are invariant to model reparameterization, which can be useful in tasks such as classification \cite{martens2020new}.